 Introduction

 Anthropogenic environmental impacts such as waterway pollution and the indirect effects of climate change are negatively affecting marine organisms (Tilman and Lehman 2001; Harley et al. 2006; Halpern et al. 2008).
-Run-off from agricultural activities increases eutrophication in the form of nitrogen and phosphorus (De-Bashan and Bashan 2004), while increased heavy metal contamination from industry leads to the bioaccumulation of pollutants contaminants in higher trophic level species (e.g., oysters and tuna), and therefore poses a direct threat to human food safety (Howarth and Marino 2006; Copat et al. 2012).
-In nutrient poor systems, such as coral reefs, increases in nutrients, when accompanied by decreases in herbivory, can cause changes to ecosystem functioning, such as changes to alternative stable states that greatly affect the entire food web (McCook 1999).
-Meanwhile, alterations in water chemistry and temperature are already having an effect in the tropics.
-Increased sea surface temperatures (Hughes et al 2003) present an increasing threat to reef building corals leading to large scale bleaching events (Hoegh-Guldberg 1999; Hughes et al 2003).
-Ocean acidification also poses a threat to scleractinian corals (Chua et al. 2013), reducing their ability accrete and grow (Anthony 2008; Chua et al. 2013).
-How these environmental changes will influence the ecological distributions of species will depend in part on the sensitivity of their early life history stages.
+Run-off from agricultural activities increases pollution in the form of nitrogen and phosphate (De-Bashan and Bashan 2004), while increased heavy metal contamination from industry leads to the bioaccumulation of contaminants in higher order trophic level species (e.g., tuna), and therefore poses a direct threat to human food safety (Howarth and Marino 2006; Copat et al. 2012).
+In nutrient poor systems, such as coral reefs, increases in nutrients can, when accompanied by decreases in herbivory, lead to changes in ecosystem functioning, such as phase shifts that affect entire food webs (McCook 1999).
+Meanwhile, alterations in water chemistry and temperature are already having an effect in tropical ecosystems.
+Increased sea surface temperatures present an increasing threat to reef building corals associated with large scale bleaching events (Hoegh-Guldberg 1999; Hughes et al 2003).
+Ocean acidification reduces the ability of scleractinian corals to accrete and grow (Anthony 2008; Chua et al. 2013).
+How these environmental changes will influence the ecological distributions of species will depend in large part on the sensitivity of early life history stages.

-The success of early life history stages of plants and animals is a fundamental determinant of species’ abundances and distributions.
-This is especially the case in marine environments where most gamete fertilisation and larval dispersal occur in the plankton (Grantham et al. 2003).
+The success of early life history stages of plants and animals are fundamental determinants to species’ abundances and distributions.
+These stages are especially important in marine environments where most gamete fertilisation and larval dispersal occur in the plankton (Grantham et al. 2003).
 Adult marine species often lack the ability to travel large distances once mature or are sedentary in their adult form (Jackson 1986; Cowen and Sponaugle 2009).
 Larval dispersal ensures the connectivity of existing populations, including buffering from local extinction, and establishment of new or less populated locations (Gaylord et al. 2013).
 Reef building corals disperse via pelagic larvae, potentially over vast distances (Jackson 1986; Richmond 1997; Graham et al. 2008).
 However, it is these early stages that are often vulnerable to slight changes in environmental conditions (Hédouin and Gates 2013).